Jyvay/SIMpat/README.md

-# Graph Project - JV Voegeli
+# Graph Project - Simed

-Here is the code done by Jean-Virgile Voegeli during his interniship at Simed.
+Here is the code done by Jean-Virgile Voegeli as member of the graph team at Simed, University of Geneva, Geneva University Hospitals.

 Link for the default Neo4j db used HERE : https://drive.google.com/file/d/1NUY1UT8bxvSfsrANeudnV2CN0t8FPFEr/view?usp=sharing